agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/16.Intermediate-D3/Intermediate-D3.md

         updateRects(+d3.event.target.value);
       });

-I can alos use this function to initaly setup the graph, the first time I generate the histogram I get **16** bins so let me store this number in a variable.
+I can also use this function to initially setup the graph, the first time I generate the histogram I get **16** bins so let me store this number in a variable.